msintuneappsdk/intune-app-wrapping-tool-mac/README.md

     Converts the provided input filename.
 Only pkg file is supported.
 * -o  <output_file>    Used in conjunction with -c parameter to specify the output path
 * -v  Verbose: Produces additional progress output and error diagnostics.
+* -i  <package bundle Id>
+    Used in conjunction with -c parameter to specify the package bundle Id.
+Optional.
+* -n  <package bundle version>
+    Used in conjunction with -c parameter to specify the package bnndle version.
+Optional.

+If no valid application information can be found, this tool will use package bundle Id and package bundle version to build app detection data.
+You can use "-i" and "-n" parameters to override them.

 Note: After you download IntuneAppUtil to your Mac device, you may need to assign read and execute permission to it.